nicolashuberIT/flight-analyzer/docs/research/research-report.md

 </details>

 As described in the report, many data points are lost during pre-processing of the raw data.
 However, this ensures that the data set is as clean as possible and disruptive factors are removed.
 In addition, the data is converted into a form that is useful for further modeling.
-The data is smoothed and grouped according to horizontal velocity.
+The data is smoothed and grouped according to the horizontal velocity.
 This is the basis for all further analysis.

 #### Speed Data Visualisation